 I am high in Extraversion.
 Extraverts are sociable and like to take risks and feel lots of positive emotions.

 This change is interesting to me.
-I do agree that I have been focusing on connecting with others more and have been feeling more energetic recently, but I am still surprised to see this factor increase so much.
-I do find socialising with others quite tiring after a while, and often need to have time for myself to unwind and recharge.
+I agree that I have been focusing on connecting with others more and have been feeling more energetic recently, but I am still surprised to see this factor increase.
+I find socialising with others quite tiring after a while, and I often need time to unwind and recharge.

 The six facets of extraversion are: